Managing Apache Kafka® topics

 replicationFactor: Replication factor. -

 topicConfig_3: Topic settings for Apache Kafka®3.x.
-Use a separate line for each setting; separate them by commas.See Settings for individual topics for a description and possible values for each setting.
+Specify each setting on a new line, separated by commas.See Settings for individual topics for the descriptions and possible values of the settings.

 -